Chelmy88/temporal_downscaling/1_downscaling/README.md

 # README

-Source code for: Climate change scenarios at hourly time-step over Switzerland from an enhanced temporal downscaling approach
+Source code for:
+Climate change scenarios at hourly time-step over Switzerland from an enhanced temporal downscaling approach

+International Journal of Climatology, 2021

 Adrien Michel, Varun Sharma, Michael Lehning, and Hendrik Huwald

-International Journal of Climatology, 2021

 School of Architecture, Civil and Environmental Engineering, Ecole Polytechnique Fédérale de Lausanne (EPFL), Lausanne, Switzerland

-WSL Institute for Snow and Avalanche Research (SLF), Davos, Switzerland
+WSL Institute for Snow and Avalanche Research SLF, Davos, Switzerland

 ## Introduction
-This directory contains the source code to perform temporal donswnscaling of climate change daily time series to hourly time series by using a delta change method as described in the paper.
+This directory contains the source code to perform temporal donswnscaling of climate change daily time series to hourly time series by using a delta change method as described in the paper cited above.
 A careful reading of the paper is required in order to understand the different steps performed by the scripts provided.

 The first script is used to cut and filter input historical meteorological